Casio Pathfinder PAG240-1 ReviewPrice: $200 List | $153.75 at Amazon

 Both the Pathfinder PAG240-1 and the PAG240T-7 models measure altitude in 20-foot or 5-meter increments.
 We found it to be relatively accurate compared to other barometrically based altimeters.
 It scored well in our tests but not as high as the Suunto Core, which is accurate to one meter.
 A feature the Core also has on the Pathfinder is the ability to differentiate between barometric pressure changes from weather and changes from gaining or losing elevation.

 The altimeter memory will hold up to 40 records of altitude, date, month and time (Suunto models hold 100 logs).

 The barometer function graphs the pressure to tell you what the weather is trending towards.
 This is a cool and easy to understand feature and the graph was way better than the one on the Sunnto Vector.

-Similar to its competition, the Pathfinder has a compass with adjustable declination and you can set it to help record and follow compass bearings.
-As with all altimeter watches we tested, we don't recommend relying on the compass feature for serious off trail travel (bring a real compass).
+You can adjust the compass to each map's angle of declination.
+It can also help keep you on track by holding your bearing.
+As with all altimeter watches we tested, we don't recommend relying on the compass feature for serious off-trail travel (bring a real compass).
 It is more for a general point of reference.

 The coolest thing about the Pathfinder is that it's solar powered.
 It has a thin strip of solar cells that circle around the outside of the screen that keep it powered indefinitely.
 Comparatively, the Vector gets about 18 months of power and the Core only about 12 months of running time.
 We never had a problem with the Pathfinder not absorbing enough light, both in the field and in day-to-day use.
 Casio claims that the Pathfinder could go six months without seeing light, pretty nice if you are someone who doesn't use their watch that much — stores it in the closet and breaks it out only now and again.